 From May to July the winery’s Season of Wine and Lavender presents a three-month celebration with a series of activities and tours.
-The 2017 lineup starts with a spring garden party kick-off celebration in early May, when guests can venture through the estate gardens on a progressive wine tasting tour, with gourmet appetizers, live music, and gorgeous scenery ($30).
+The 2018 lineup starts with a spring garden party kick-off celebration June 2, when guests can venture through the estate gardens on a progressive wine tasting tour, with gourmet appetizers, live music, and gorgeous scenery ($30).

 And daily from May 1 to July 15, the Estate & Lavender Barn Experience ($10, with souvenir wine glass) offers a chance to explore the grounds — including olive groves, native grasses, and even some local wildlife — then browse the lavender barn, taste Sauvignon Blanc, stroll through the lavender gardens, or bring a picnic to enjoy.

 The lavender barn displays Mantanzas Creek's extensive collection of lavender products made by the estate artists, including soaps, lotions, and potpourri.